yuecen/github-email-explorer/README.md

 [![Build Status](https://travis-ci.org/yuecen/github-email-explorer.svg?branch=master)](https://travis-ci.org/yuecen/github-email-explorer)

-For people who want to create a email marketing plain for particular group on GitHub, github-email-explorer can send email to the group you want.
+For people who want to create an email marketing plan for particular group on GitHub, github-email-explorer can collect addresses from a repository you want, and then send email content to those email addresses.

-There are two main abilities, exploring email and sending email, in github-email-explorer that the concreted commends are ```ge-explore``` and ```ge-sendgrid```.
-SendGrid is only one email provider in current progress.

 #### Installation